signaldatascience/R-curriculum/src/week5/day5/web-scraping-nlp.md

 In this lesson, we will focus on natural language processing.
 Beginning with some classical NLP tasks, we will slowly work our way up to the most complex methods used on text that we scrape directly from the Internet.

+As you progress through this assignment, write up your findings.
+At the end, email us with your writeup of your results.

 Writing a simple spellcheck function
 ====================================